carlosbrando/rails21-book/text/01_ActiveRecord/14_partial_updates.markdown

 ## Partial Updates

-The implementation of **Dirty Objects** was the starting point for another very interesting functionality.
+The implementation of **Dirty Objects** was the starting point for another very interesting feature.

 Since we can now track down what has changed in an object state, why not use it to avoid unnecessary updates to the database ?

 On previous versions of Rails when we called **save** from an already existing **ActiveRecord** object, all of its fields would be updated in the database.
+Even the ones that had not suffered any change.

 This action could be greatly enhanced with the use of **Dirty Objects** and it is exactly what happened.
-Take a loot at the SQL query generated when trying to save an object that suffered a slight change in Rails 2.1
+Take a loot at the SQL query generated in Rails 2.1 when trying to save an object that suffered a slight change:

-Com o **Dirty Objects** isto poderia ser melhorado, e foi exatamente o que aconteceu.
-Veja o SQL gerado ao tentar salvar um registro que sofreu apenas uma leve alteração no Rails 2.1:

 	article = Article.find(:first)
 	article.title  #=> "Title"